OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-14.md

 ## Matthew 14:33

-Then those who were in the boat worshipped Him, saying, “Truly you are the Son of God.”
+Then those who were in the boat honoured Him, saying, “Truly you are the Son of God.”

 ---